Anti-pluricanonical systems on Fano varieties: Introduction

 {\textbf{\sffamily{Boundedness of complements for generalised polarised pairs.}}} We prove boundedness of complements in the even more general setting of generalised polarised pairs.
 This is of independent interest but also fundamental to our proofs.
-It gives enough flexibility for our inductive arguments to go through unlike Theorem \ref{t-bnd-compl-usual}.
+It gives enough flexibility to apply induction on dimension, unlike Theorem \ref{t-bnd-compl-usual}.
 For the relevant definitions, see \ref{ss-gpp} and \ref{ss-compl}.